frankdean/coordinate-converter/README.md

 	If changes to the code are not recognised, press the `r` key to restart the Vite server.

-6. To stop the container, optionally including the `-v` switch to remove the volume used to hold the required npm packages:
+8. To stop the container, optionally including the `-v` switch to remove the volume used to hold the required npm packages:

 		$ docker compose -f docker-compose-dev.yaml down -v

-## Building Docker Image for Release
+## Building Docker Images for Release

 1. Rebuild the images with: